Engineering Division

 Engineering has always been an important part of air pollution control – from designing devices to take the smoke out of smokestacks to determining the complex atmospheric reactions that result in photochemical smog.
 The name of the Engineering Division is a reflection of those roots.

-• The Engineering Division has four primary responsibilities:
+• The Engineering Division has two primary responsibilities:

 • Through our permitting programs, we assist facilities in Ventura County that emit air pollutants to use the best methods to reduce their pollution.
 We also help them to understand the local, state and federal air pollution control requirements that apply to them.